 We also added old crayons to melt with the wax and color it.
 Since I continually buy cheap candles, I usually have many color choices.
 This time, though, I had a lot of white or cream colored candles.
 We wanted to make ice candles with colored layers, so the crayons worked well.

-Be cautious with used candles though, I have bought a few at garage sales only to realize later, that they are heavily perfumed.
+Be cautious with used candles though.
+I have bought a few at garage sales only to realize later, that they are heavily perfumed.
 Melting an old candle and even adding more wax didn’t change the smell much.
 Now, we have a pretty ice candle that is too strong smelling for the kitchen (but its ok for the bathroom).

 Molds for the candles can be fun, frugal and creative.
 The youngest simply wrapped aluminum foil tightly around a candle, buried it partially in the sand and then pulled out the candle.
 This worked pretty good, though it did leak a little.
 Pushing some damp sand against the mold stopped the leak (mostly).
-Though it probably squished in the side of the mold, but it still looks really neat!
+It probably squished in the side of the mold, but it still looks really neat!

 I used a half gallon milk container and a cardboard coffee cup.
 We also squished aluminum foil up and around a smaller candle, without a seam.
 These all worked really well for molds.

 The wicks were very frugal as well.
-I didn’t buy wicks, I kind of used old ones.
+I didn’t buy wicks, I used old ones.
 When we break taper candles to use the wax for melting, I keep the long wicks.
 This is what I used for the ice candle wicks.

 They worked really well, except for one candle.
 It sparkles and goes out, I almost remember some tapers doing that, too.
 Maybe they were really old? or cheap? or a bad batch?
 Oh well, the candle is still pretty.